Opposition to immigration: United Kingdom

-In the UK the British National Party made opposition to immigration one of their central policies in the 2010 general election.
-In 2015 the anti-mass-immigration party, UKIP, proposed setting up a Migration Control Commission, tasked with bringing down net migration.
+Alongside broader public concern about immigration, opposition to immigration has also been a central policy of several British political parties.
+The British National Party made opposition to immigration one of their central policies in the 2010 general election.
+In 2015 UKIP proposed setting up a Migration Control Commission, tasked with bringing down net migration.

 The vote for the UK to leave the EU was successful in Britain, with several commentators suggesting that populist concern over immigration from the EU was a major feature of the public debate.
 British Prime Minister David Cameron resigned over the vote.
 He had agreed to hold a vote on leaving the EU, due in part to the Conservative party losing votes to UKIP.

+Following a record net migration figure of 906,000 in 2023, British Prime Minister Keir Starmer pledged in late 2024 to introduce policies aimed at reducing immigration levels.

 As of 2025, the British Democrats, Britain First, UKIP, and Reform UK have anti immigration policies.

 Asia

+China

+China's immigration policy, governed by the 2012 Exit-Entry Law, focuses on strict, merit-based, and security-driven controls, actively discouraging low-skilled immigration while restricting long-term permanent residency for most foreigners.
+In 2004, a system was introduced allowing immigrants to obtain permanent residence; however, its implementation has been carried out on a case-by-case basis.
+Between 2004 and 2023, approximately 12,000 individuals were granted this status.
+Naturalization rates have been even lower.